SIGPLAN/SIGPLAN.github.io/Highlights.md

 ### SIGPLAN Research Highlights Papers
-  As of August 2014, 41 papers have been recognized by the SIGPLAN Research Highlights committee, and 19 SIGPLAN papers have appeared in CACM, 12 from the SIGPLAN committee and 7 that were solicited directly by the CACM committee.
+  As of November 2014, 43 papers have been recognized by the SIGPLAN Research Highlights committee, and 19 SIGPLAN papers have appeared in CACM, 12 from the SIGPLAN committee and 7 that were solicited directly by the CACM committee.
   This [webpage](/Newsletters/CACM/Papers) contains the full list of papers.